 - It is a place where you know your dog is not getting into trouble when you are otherwise occupied.

-Properly introduce the crate immediately upon arriving home and your pup will embrace it as his own.
+Properly introduce the crate shortly upon arriving home and your pup will embrace it as his own.

 In order to make the initial introduction of the crate a successful one, use toys and treats to encourage your puppy to spend time in it.
 Leave the door open so that your puppy might explore it on his own.
 Keep the first sessions short and successful.
 Build the length of time you leave the dog in the crate from there.

 We recommend a good quality rubber toy or hollow bone that can be stuffed with your puppy’s food for use with the crate.
-Fill it with a yummy soft treat, like cheese and give it to the puppy when he has to go in the crate.
+Fill it with a yummy soft treat and give it to the puppy when he has to go in the crate.

 Check our guide on how long you should leave your puppy in the crate at his given age.

-In order to reach the objective of having a house trained dog when it becomes full-grown (or sooner), you need to have complete control of your puppy’s time.
-That means 100% management of what your pup is doing 24 hours a day, seven days a week.
+In order to reach the goal of having a bathroom trained puppy you will need to keep an eagle eye on him when he is up and moving around the house.
+That means 100% management of what your pup is doing all day, every day to ensure no accidents.
 We can hear a collective sharp intake of breath as you read this!
-Employing the use of a crate will ensure that you do not lose your mind and it will give you a realistic approach to achieving this level of control with your puppy.
+Employing the use of a crate helps you set yourself up for success.

 Dogs are inherently clean animals.
 A mother dog will clean any soiled area of the nest.
-A responsible breeder will also be sure to keep the litter area spotless.
-This ensures that the puppy is accustomed to a clean environment and will carry over once you begin to crate the puppy.
-They are used to a clean space and they are naturally not going to soil in the confined space of their crate.
+A responsible breeder will also be sure to keep the whelping area spotless.
+This ensures that the puppy is accustomed to a clean environment and it will carry over once you begin to crate the puppy.
+They are used to a clean space and generally speaking are not going to soil in the confined space of their crate.

 It is valuable to maintain your dog’s comfort level with the crate throughout his life.
 It’s extremely helpful at the vet, groomer and during travel.